 No ethnic grouping is numerically dominant, and while a few groups have had opportunities at political power with its associated economic benefits, the Kikuyu, who make up 22 per cent of the population, have tended to dominate politics in the post-independence era.
 Some groups have never held political power.
 Competition for power and exclusion from it on an ethnic basis has been a major source of tension in Kenya.
-Particularly vulnerable minorities include Muslims, such nomadic pastoralists as Somalis and Maasai, and hunter-gatherers.
+Particularly vulnerable minorities include Muslims and nomadic pastoralists such as Somalis and Maasai.

 Land rights have long been an issue in Kenya, particularly affecting its minorities and indigenous peoples.
 However, Kenya in 2016 achieved a significant milestone in relation to implementation of its progressive 2010 Constitution – passage of the Community Land Act, which operationalizes Article 63.
 Article 63 of Kenya’s Constitution lays out the types of land registration available in the country, including private, public and community lands.
 During Kenya’s long constitutional drafting process, minority and indigenous communities fought for inclusion of Article 63, which established community land, a new category of landholding giving communities power to control land in which they share a common interest.
 The new law makes clear that customary land rights are equal in status to any other form of land holding.